 People Mapping Preview

-That's it!
-Now your Google Sheet is synced and ready for next steps: population building, account mapping, reporting and more.
+Now your Google Sheet is synced and ready for to start fueling what's next like: population building, account mapping, reporting and more.

 Viewing Google Sheets in Crossbeam

 Once you have your Google sheets in the system, you can use the toggle icon to view your sheets in a list

 Set Sync Frequency or Remove the sheet under Google Sheets Settings:

 To kick off a sync manually, click "Sync Now"